jrcauthen/jrcauthen.github.io/projects/proj-3.md

 {% include image.html image="projects/proj-3/barplot_stream_final.png" %}

 “Medicine” and “trophy” are the only ivory keywords to even make it into the top 20 most frequent words.
-We can also check out the cooccurrence matrix to see how often certain word pairings occur together.
+We can also check out the co-occurrence matrix to see how often certain word pairings occur together.
 This matrix below should be read as “How often a word in a column occurs when a word in a row is present, and vice-versa.”

 {% include image.html image="projects/proj-3/cooccurence_matrix_stream_final.png" %}